-How the Beatles Reclaimed Their ‘Get Back’ Sessions on ‘Let It Be … Naked’
+How the Beatles First Reclaimed ‘Get Back’ on ‘Let It Be … Naked’

-In 1969, everybody had a hard year, and everybody had a good time.
-It was a year in which history seemed to be tripping over itself — the moon landing, Woodstock and Altamont and the disintegration of the Beatles.
+Everybody had a hard year in 1969, and everybody had a good time.
+History suddenly seemed to be tripping over itself: There was the moon landing, Woodstock and Altamont, and the disintegration of the Beatles.

-Perhaps this brief moment in Beatle history continues to resonate due to the endless bootleg releases resulting from it.
-More than 80 hours of tapes have leaked from the Let It Be sessions, full of aborted takes of the officially released songs, partial and complete cover tunes, and early attempts at later solo Beatle cuts such as Harrison's "All Things Must Pass" and "Let It Down" and McCartney's "Another Day" and "Teddy Boy.”
-There’s also endless hours of studio chatter that provides an unprecedented glimpse into the inner workings of the world’s greatest rock band at their moment of self-destruction.
+Perhaps this brief moment in Beatles history continues to resonate due to the endless bootlegs that followed.
+More than 80 hours of tapes have leaked from the Let It Be sessions, full of aborted takes of the officially released songs, partial and complete cover tunes, and early attempts at later solo Beatles cuts like Harrison's "All Things Must Pass" and "Let It Down" and McCartney's "Another Day" and "Teddy Boy."

 There are also endless hours of studio chatter that provide a glimpse into the inner workings of the group at its moment of self-destruction.
 With all of that fodder, is it any surprise that Jackson's 2021 film turned into such a sweeping exploration?

 "You can hear every aspect of Beatles history unfolding before our ears, and from the source," Rivkin says.
 "There’s nothing else really like it, with the chance to hear relationships between songs and band members play out in real time.